-PCB designers need to keep in mind the internal working of the power supply they are designing the circuit board for so that the PCB is able to handle the heat dissipated by the components as well as the variations in frequency.
+PCB designers need to keep in mind the internal workings of the power supply they are designing the circuit board for so that the PCB can handle the heat dissipated by the components as well as the variations in frequency.

 The internal routing of PCBs varies with the type of power supply the circuit board is being made for.

 PCBONLINE knows exactly how to design the right PCB layout using CAD software.
-Our qualified team of circuit designers takes every minute detail into consideration when designing and manufacturing a PCB.
+Our qualified team of circuit designers considers every minute detail when designing and manufacturing a PCB.
 Since each type of power supply requires a custom-made printed circuit board, our technicians study the working of the power supply before starting the routing and circuit design, so that we deliver the best power supply PCBs to you.

 Power supply PCBs made and assembled by PCBONLINE are the best PCBs that can meet your needs.
 Some reasons why you choose PCBONLILNE are:

-- PCBONLINE has its own PCB factories and facility to produce power supply PCBs.
+- PCBONLINE has its own PCB factories and facilities to produce power supply PCBs.

 - 100+ in-house R & D engineers and 500+ well-trained technicians are experienced in manufacturing and assembling power supply PCBs.

 - Apart from power supply PCB manufacturing and assembly, we also provide electronic components including power supply modules.

 - We can make not only heavy copper PCBs that are used for high-voltage power supplies, but also PCBs that can be used for 5V, 12V, and 36V power supplies.